iiiancampbell/Maplestory-API/README.md

 # Database
 Working with this repo will require MySQL Workbench to work with the DB on localhost
-## To-Do
-1. Push DB to AWS
-2. Create cred store in AWS

 # Creating DB Connection in MySQL Workbench
 1. Open Workbench